General Things to Be Aware Of

 For the interface, if the size of the display you use for ZBrush is 1920 x 1080, you’re ‘good to go.
 If not, then you’ll need to adjust the document size, so you don’t have massive gray borders around your 3D viewport (video about that here).

 The main thing about this interface is that I made a custom menu with every tool in it that is often used, sorted into groups.
-The menu is at the top and called “MyInterface”, I recommend giving it some hotkey you will never press and then in the driver settings for your tablet, mapping that hotkey to the back button of your stylus.
+The menu is at the top and called “MyInterface”, I recommend giving it some hotkey you’ll never press and then in the driver settings for your tablet, mapping that hotkey to the back button of your stylus.

 Errors ❌